fpereiro/lite/readme.md

 The type of coverage one is looking for is to approximate a correctness proof for whatever you are testing.
 This is not easy and requires hard thinking about all possible inputs and outputs.
 You cannot specify all possible inputs, since the amount can well be infinite; you need to infer the families of inputs, and from there map the families of valid outputs.

-If focusing on unit tests and tooling is training with machines at the gym, unfancy testing is like training with free weights.
+If focusing on unit tests and tooling is training with machines at the gym, lite testing is like training with free weights.
 Simple, difficult and (in my view) vastly more effective.

-Here are some principles for unfancy testing:
+Here are some principles for lite testing:

 **1. Aim asymptotically to cover all possible inputs and outputs.**